 Over time, waste and harmful compounds such as ammonia and nitrites build up in your Betta tank’s water, and performing a partial water change helps brings these back down to acceptable levels.

-The amount and frequency of your water changes depends on the size of your tank and whether or not you have a filter system and a proper nitrogen cycle.
+The amount and frequency of your water changes depend on the size of your tank and whether or not you have a filter system and a proper nitrogen cycle.

 Smaller tanks without a filter may need as much as a 50% water change every other day.
 If you have a larger tank with a filter, changing out 10-25% of the water every week should be fine.